-Following the recommendation of the Nominating Committee, our Board has nominated each individual presently serving as a director for election at the 2017 Annual Meeting.
+Following the recommendation of the Nominating Committee, our Board has nominated the nine individuals listed below for election at the 2018 Annual Meeting, all of whom currently serve as directors.

 Overboarding and Committee Restrictions

 The Nominating Committee seeks to recommend candidates that have adequate time to devote to Board activities, recognizing that public company board of directors responsibilities command a significant portion of directors' time.
 Accordingly, the Company maintains an overboarding policy that prohibits directors from simultaneously serving on more than four public company boards other than the Company's.